filipemf/filipemf/README.md

 <h1> Olá!/Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h1>

 <p>Always excited to learn more.
-Fascinated by all forms of technology, but with an special interest in programming. 😁</p>
+Fascinated by all forms of technology, but with a special interest in programming. 😁</p>

 <p>Check out my website <a target="_blank" rel="noopener noreferrer" href="https://filipeferreira.me/">filipeferreira.me</a></p>